silicon-vlsi/silicon-vlsi.github.io/README.md

 - Enterprise-grade 40-Core Compute server with an attached NAS server to provide a world-class IT infrastructure.
 - 30-seater training room for running hands on courses workshops.
 - 12-seater office-cum-conference room for conducting our industry projects and training.
+- Full equiped test laboratory to conduct training and consulting for integrated circuit characterization.